semantic-flow/sflo/documentation/concept.weave-process.md

 ### If Phase 2 fails:

-* Snapshots are still valid (they were already atomically written)
+* Versions are still valid (they were already atomically written)
 * Resource pages may be regenerated in a later weave
 * Meta-flow will reflect incomplete status until next weave